Adhira-Deogade/Socket-programming/README.md

 ## Exercise
-#### Client will continuouslu provide mathematical problems, while server will keep solving them
+##### Write a python code such that -> Client will continuously provide mathematical problems, while server will keep solving them

 1. Create a [TCP server](assgn_server.ipynb)
 2. On receving the math problem, solve it with ```modified_message = eval(message)```